 The arrival of electronics is the guilty pleasures that turns this wannabe minimalist into a gadget geek.
 I’ve even been known to apply for vacation days for “when my new computer arrives” in the date box.
 But this time upon the arrival of my new camera I could barely give it a glance before having to return to my tasks at hand.

 So when the rain stranded us from returning to the office, it was the worst thing that could happen to our project’s deadline, but perfect for my selfish desire to try out my camera!
-As the team could do nothing but stand around waiting for the rain to pass, it gave me a solid half hour of time with a group of reluctant colleges as perfect test subjects.
+As the team could do nothing but stand around waiting for the rain to pass, it gave me a solid half hour of time with a group of reluctant colleagues as perfect test subjects.

 My luck increased even further as time went on.
 The Lan Kwai Fong Mall, apart from hosting the restaurant where we were eating, is known in Chengdu as the nightclub district.
 So as the rain started leaking into the interior mall, the floor lit up with beautiful reflections from the nightclub’s many bright LEDs.
 It was the perfect training ground for a photographer in training!